Revealed (Deitrick Haddon album)

 Revealed is the fourth studio album (and tenth overall) by American gospel singer-songwriter Deitrick Haddon.
 It was released on September 2, 2008, on Verity Records and Zomba Gospel.

 Revealed reached number 98 on the Billboard 200 and number 2 on the Top Gospel Albums chart.
 Three singles were released in support of the album: "I'm Alive" (number 19, Top Gospel Songs), "Love Him Like I Do" featuring Ruben Studdard and Mary Mary (number 2, Top Gospel Songs) and "I Need Your Help".

+Charity Stafford of AllMusic said that the album "makes plain [Haddon's] musical connection to modern pop music".